 START EVENT #: Allows you to start in the middle of a program.
 When appropriate, you will be prompted to identify the repeat number you wish to begin or select between beginning at the Rough, Rest or Finish Tool.
-In addition to this, you can start at a certain pass # or at the XY finish cut.
+In addition to this, you can start at a certain pass # or at the XY, Z or XY and Z finish cut.